- Business and Employment»

 I took the photos of these volunteer firemen and the firetrucks from our front yard.
 Thank heavens it was not an actual house fire that caused them to be in our neighborhood.

-The video to the right explains more about this aspect.
+The video below explains more about this aspect.

 Firemen are trained in not only physical strength and stamina but must continually keep their firefighting skills up to date.
 This entails learning how to use all of the requisite firefighting equipment and different firefighting tactics to best advantage.